ClintBlight/dshm/README.md

 # dshm
 Density surface Hurdle modelling

 This package contains functions to fit density surface models using a Hurdle approach.
-It also contains useful function to split transect lines into segments, buffer segments, and check for overlapping segments.
+It also contains useful functions to split transect lines into segments, buffer segments, and check for overlapping features between segments.

 To install the dshm package: